 Scenario #1: Leaky Social Media Profiles

-Imagine that a social media platform allows users to update their profile information with an API endpoint like this:
+A social media platform lets users update their profile information through an API endpoint.
+An example request may look like this:

 PATCH /api/users/profile